Local.

 We have an incredibly active community who is deeply invested in making our suburbs greener for residents and wildlife alike - working with these groups where we can and developing shared resources will be the key to achieving our canopy objectives across the City.

-If elected, I will support and advocate for initiatives that will help the City reach our 2035 target.
+I am supporting and advocating for initiatives that will help the City reach our 2035 target.
 That includes not just the planting of new trees, but the retaining of our healthy and mature trees across the City.
-I will also advocate for increased recognition of the value of heritage trees in our City, and champion greater protection for significant trees, such as adoption of the WALGA tree retention policy.
+I am also advocating for increased recognition of the value of heritage trees in our City, and championing greater protections for significant trees, such as adoption of the WALGA tree retention policy.

 When it comes to our natural environment, what motivates me is leaving my daughter and future generations a local area that is welcoming and walkable with shaded footpaths, cooler suburbs and a diverse ecology for wildlife; it all begins with what actions we can take in our own little patch of the world.